NLion74/Matrix-Notifier/README.md

 Before starting you may wanna create a bot account on the homeserver of your liking.

+If you're ever having trouble with the database just use the example-database.db provided.

 ### Requirements

 If youre using the docker-compose.yml you will need to have docker and docker-compose as well as curl installed, and when using the dev-docker-compose.yml you will also need git. building from source you will need python3 matrix-nio and requests installed.